shihabmuhtasim/CSE-Theory-Nest/README.md

 # BracU_Theory_Materials

 This repository contains course materials for non-programming courses during my academic journey at BRAC University.
+Easiest way to get access is download zip off the whole repo and unzip what you need.

 ## Course Descriptions